-The Contoured Side Sleeper Pillow has inward depressions on the longer sides that promote a sleeper's comfort.
+The CPAP Pillow for Side Sleepers has inward depressions on the longer sides that promote a sleeper's comfort.
 As a result, it is ideal for sleepers using the CPAP breathing machine.

 This pillow is filled with natural wool to promote breathability.
 You can also adjust it by fluffing out the wool to suit your comfort needs.

 If you don't usually feel comfortable while sleeping at night, here are a few tips to help you sleep better.